-- A knowledgeable maintenance company will check roofs and gutters, and fix deficiencies.

-- Checking the trees on the property.

-- Removal of dangerous branches.

-- General maintenance of the yard.

-- The curfew set by the authorities must be respected.

-- When taking shelter indoors, you must stay away from windows and glass doors.

-- Prepare yourself independently for long power blackouts by, for example:
+- A knowledgeable maintenance company will check roofs and gutters, and fix deficiencies. - Checking the trees on the property. - Removal of dangerous branches. - General maintenance of the yard. - The curfew set by the authorities must be respected. - When taking shelter indoors, you must stay away from windows and glass doors. - Prepare yourself independently for long power blackouts by, for example:

 - home storage supplies

 - a lamp and batteries

 - candles and fire-making tools

 - a battery-operated radio

-4.7 Criminal activity
+5.7 Criminal activity

 - apartment break-in

 - basement break-in

 - graffiti

 - ruining and destruction of property

-- it is possible to get to the roof of the building by climbing
+- it is possible to access the building's premises unsupervised